5 Interesting Montana Writers

 After serving, Doug Peacock was sent back home to the Rocky Mountains.
 While there he met Edward Abbey and helped inspire The Monkey Wrench Gang.
 The beautiful mountains and serenity of the wilderness were exactly what Doug Peacock needed to help combat the demons from the war.
 Doug Peacock claims that it was the Grizzlies that healed his soul, and he wanted to return the favor.
 Doug Peacock began traveling between Yellowstone National Park and Glacier to document the struggles that Grizzlies face.
 Forty years later Doug Peacock has co-founded the Wildlife Damage Review, Vital Ground and Round River Conservation Studies, lectured and written widely about wilderness from bears and buffalo to tigers and deserts, and published several novels.

 Born in Ohio to Stan and Martha Fifer, Barbara Fifer was named after Barbara Stanwyck, the model of a fiercely independent woman.
 Growing up in Sidney, Ohio, Barbara Fifer was encouraged to pursue her interests by her parents and uncle.
 When Barbara Fifer was in eighth-grade she did a science fair project on Radiocarbon dating which was inspired by her love of history.
 She went on to become the editor of her high school newspaper the Sidney Daily News.
 After Barbara Fifer graduated from high school she went on to study creative writing and comparative literature at Ohio State University.
-In 1969 Barbara Fifer graduated from OSU with a BA in her areas of study and later that year she married Cliff Rackley in Helena, Montana.
+In 1969 Barbara Fifer graduated from OU with a BA in her areas of study and later that year she married Cliff Rackley in Helena, Montana.

 After a brief journey to Pennslyvania, Barbara found herself back in Montana.
 Once back in Helena, Barbara Fifer began working for Montana magazine.
 After a while, Barbara turned her attention to freelance writing.
-As a novelist, Barbara Fifer used her experience, creativity, and skills in analysis to write more than seventeen novels.
+As a primarily nonfiction writer, Barbara Fifer used her experience, creativity, and skills in analysis to write more than seventeen novels.
 Barbara Fifer also used her knowledge and experience to expertly review and critique short stories, films, novels, and music.
 Barbara spent her days living life, writing stories, and enjoying beautiful Montana all the way up until she passed away on a warm summer afternoon.

 By: Issa Rabideaux